michelesantacatterina/mywebsite-hugo/content/home/hobbies.md

 +++

 When I am not reading about biostatistics and data science, I like to learn more about contemporary history.
-I also enjoy keeping myself active by playing sports and going to the gym.
+I also enjoy keeping myself active by running.
 I love to play and listen to music, especially electronic and film music.
-During the past few years I started several electronic music projects that included production using [Ableton Live](https://www.ableton.com/en/live/).
+Over the past few years, I have started several electronic music projects that involve production using [Ableton Live](https://www.ableton.com/en/live/).
 Last but not least, I love to play, cuddle and spoil my fluffy dog [*Mister Pom Princess ``PK'' Cake*](https://www.instagram.com/pk_the_pom/).

 <img src="/img/pk_pom_flower.jpeg" alt="Princess Cake" width="200"/>